pturley0/bitbake-hello-world/README.md

 This is nearly the smallest, valid BitBake project that prints "Hello, World!"
 This is useful
 because:

-1. It can serve as a simple basis from which to test and explore basic BitBake features.<br><br>
+1. It can serve as a simple basis from which to test and explore basic BitBake features.<br>

 2. It reveals what is fundamental to BitBake itself, apart from the superstructure that OpenEmbedded, Yocto, _et. al._ put on top of it.